Shift the Power

 2) Take the same risks your kids take.

 When they write, you write.
 Freewrite once in awhile when they do.
 Risk sharing your writing so that they can hear and read it.
 Respect and honor the process you are asking them to engage in.
 You will sympathize with their efforts if you have experienced the same kinds of blocks and blanks that they experience with writing from time to time.
 And the biggest bonus of all: you’ll learn how you break through stuck places so you can share those insights with your kids.

 Your child is not just a writer, but an author.
 Authors deserve final control over their writing.
 Let your child know that the input you offer is optional and that you won’t give unwanted input.
 Discuss artistic choices.
 Then let the writer decide which of these artistic choices she prefers to make.
 If you take this approach with all writing (personal, academic, assigned), over time your child will come to value and ask for your input.
 Trust me.

 4) Ask for your child’s writing goals.

 If your child has goals (such as, wanting to start a live journal or wants to write a short story or is interested in learning how to write poetry in calligraphy), talk about ways that you can support your child in reaching those goals.
-Does she need more time on the computer?
-Does he need a book about story writing?
-Can you purchase a set of pens and offer a book of poems with which to practice her calligraphy?
+Do they need more time on the computer?
+Do they need a book about story writing?
+Can you purchase a set of pens and offer a book of poems with which to practice their calligraphy?